-FREQUENCY OBSERVATION ON TOOL FO OR WBL/Y AP STUD ENTS Student Name: Job Title: Teacher/Coordinator Name: School Name: Organization/Company Name: Supervisor/Observer Name: Work Start Date: Date Observed: 1 DIRECTIONS: The headings in the red boxes are the standards of performance.
+FREQUENCY OBSERVATION TOOL FOR WBL/YAP STUDENTS

+Student Name: Job Title:

+Teacher/Coordinator Name: School Name:

+Organization/Company Name: Supervisor/Obs server Name:

+Work Start Date: Date Observed :

+DIRECTIONS: The headings in the red boxes are the standards of performance.
 The items in the left column under each of the red boxes are the attributes/competency/skills to be evaluated.
 The definitions for each attribute/competency/skill can be found at the end of this document for reference.
-Please place a check mark ✓ in the appropriate column to SELDOM OBSERVED Needs immediate improvement OBSERVED SOMETIMES This competency/ skill is observed on an infrequent basis, there is a clear development opportunity here OBSERVED This competency/ skill is observed, please continue to focus on it so that it is observed constantly without exception CONSISTENTLY OBSERVED This competency/ skill is observed on a constant basis, everyone in contact with this person would observe excellence in this area N/A Attitude Perso onal Characterist ics Respect Effective Communication Teamwork ctions with Oth oyer Expectatio Critical Thinking and Problem Solving Technology Usage and Social Media Ethics Professionalism Adherence to Policy hnical Evaluatio n Proficiency of Job Tasks Identified on Training Plan In order to attain a GeorgiaBEST@Work certific.
-(1) The student must have an 80% overall average rating of "obs (2) The student must not have been fired from work during the er (3) The student must maintain minimum employee performance "meets standards." all average rating of "observed" or higher.
-I from work during the evaluation period.
-In employee performance evaluation of erved ignature.
-(4) The teacher will submit this evaluation online and maintain original document according to school policy.
-There are 15 attribute/competency/skill categories; the student must have be "consistently observed" in at least 12 of the 15 categories which is 80%.
-If a student is rated "seldom observed" in ANY category, the supervise performance improvement plan and work with that individual to improve in the could still be eligible for a GeorgiaBEST@Work certificate if he/she shows next rating period and meets the other criteria listed above. een rated as "observed" c or should provide a at area.
-The student r Student's Signatur Date: re: (see page 2 for
+Please place a check mark ✓ in the appropriate column to SELDOM OBSERVED Needs immediate improvement OBSERVED SOMETIMES This competency/ skill is observed on an infrequent basis, there is a clear development opportunity here OBSERVED This competency/ skill is observed, please continue to focus on it so that it is observed constantly without exception CONSISTENTLY OBSERVED This competency/ skill is observed on a constant basis, everyone in contact with this person would observe excellence in this area N/A

+Perso Attitude nal Characteris tics 1

+Initiative Flexibility Organization Discipline Integrity

+Interactions with Others

+Respect

+Effective Communication

+Teamwork oyer Expectatio ne

+Attendance and Punctuality Customer Service Critical Thinking and Problem Solving Technology Usage and Social Media Ethics Professionalism Adherence to Policy

+nnical Evaluatio on 1

+Proficiency of Job Tasks Identified on Training Plan

+In order to attain a GeorgiaBEST@Work certificate: (1) The student must have an 80% overall average rating of "observed" or higher.
+(2) The student must not have been fired from work during the evaluation period.
+(3) The student must maintain minimum employee performance evaluation of "meets standards."
+(4) The teacher will submit this evaluation online and maintain a record of the original document according to school policy. for a period of at Supervisor's nce and has been obs ମ erved gnature

+There are 15 attribute/competency/skill categories; the student must have been rated as "observed" o "consistently observed" in at least 12 of the 15 categories which is 80%.
+If a student is rated "seldom observed" in ANY category, the supervisor should provide a performance improvement plan and work with that individual to improve in that area.
+The student could still be eligible for a GeorgiaBEST@Work certificate if he/she shows improvement by the or Student's Signatu Date: re: (see page 2 for